 If you have furnished PAN with the bank, TDS will be deducted at 10%.
 Otherwise, the bank will deduct TDS at 20%.
 Please understand TDS has no relation to your marginal income tax rate (income tax slab).

 Do note your income tax liability is not over if the bank has deducted TDS from your interest income.
-If TDS has been deducted at 10% and you fall in higher income tax bracket, you need to pay excess tax as advance tax or while filing your income tax return.
-Similarly, if excess TDS has been deducted, you can claim refund while filing IT return.
+If TDS has been deducted at 10% and you fall in a higher income tax bracket, you need to pay excess tax as advance tax or while filing your income tax return.
+Similarly, if excess TDS has been deducted, you can claim a refund while filing IT return.

 If you were living in a tax-free world, you would receive Rs 16.1 lacs at the 5 years.
 You are not that lucky.